georeith/AOC/README.md

 I have tried to make each day run reasonably fast, to the best of my memory the slowest program here should run in a matter of seconds within the constraints of the challenges.

-I tried to do each day in a vaccuum, the exceptions to this rule are day 18 where I ended up implementing for part 1 someone elses psuedocode, then optimising it and adapting it.
+I tried to do each day in a vaccuum, the exceptions to this rule:

+- day 18 part 1

+  I implemented someone else's psuedocode and optimised it, then adapted it for part 2.

-And day 22 part 2, I am no mathematician and needed someone to explain modular exponentiation to me, I then implemented someone elses pseudocode, adapting it as it assumed big integer support and language built ins for modular exponentiation and modular inverses.
+- day 22 part 2

+  I am no mathematician and needed someone to explain modular exponentiation to me, I then implemented someone elses pseudocode, adapting it as it assumed big integer support and language built ins for modular exponentiation and modular inverses.